cmacdonnacha/react-boilerplate/README.md

-🚀 This is a ReactJS boilerplate 🚀 It's not perfect, but it's ideal 👌
+🚀 This is a ReactJS boilerplate.
+It's not perfect, but it's ideal 👌

 <br />